Orangevale Bicycle Accident Lawyer

 - Get the name, address, phone number, license number, and auto insurance information of the motorist that hit you.

 - Get the names and contact information of any witnesses who may have seen the collision.

 - Look around to see if there are any convenience stores or other businesses that may have video surveillance footage of the accident.

-- Write down a summary of what occurred from your vantage point, including notes about road conditions and traffic conditions
+- Write down a summary of what occurred from your vantage point, including notes about road and traffic conditions.

 - Take photographs of your injuries, your bicycle, and the street where the collision occurred.

 - Preserve all of your medical bills and the amount of time you were forced to miss work due to your injuries.

-When a bicyclist is hit by a car, truck, or SUV, the bicyclist is oftentimes left seriously damaged.
-This is due to the fact that a bicycle offers little-to-no protection when a collision occurs.
+When a bicyclist is hit by a car, truck, or SUV, the bicyclist is often left seriously damaged.
+This is because a bicycle offers little-to-no protection when a collision occurs.
 This is in stark contrast to a driver who has the luxury of a seatbelt and airbags.
 As a result, bicyclists may wind up suffering some, or a combination, of the following types of injuries: